boazbk/tcs/lec_06_loops.md

 * NAND-TM programs introduce the notion of _loops_, and allow us to capture a single algorithm that can evaluate functions of any input length.
 * Enhanced NAND-TM programs, which allow control on the index variable `i`, are equivalent in power to standard NAND-TM programs.
 * NAND-TM programs are also equivalent in power to _Turing machines_.
 * Running a NAND-TM program for any finite number of steps corresponds to a NAND-CIRC program.
-However, the key feature of NAND++ is that the number of iterations can depend on the input, rather than being a fixed upper bound in advance.
+However, the key feature of NAND-TM is that the number of iterations can depend on the input, rather than being a fixed upper bound in advance.

 ## Exercises